DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_65_watch-address.md

 `mportaddress 1HzJgBpj5DdESm7G3bTK3hKZgq5pdtxc4n Label true`

 This will rescan the blockchain for any previous transactions.
-If you are using a pruned node, the rescan probably won’t show all transactions.
+If you are using a pruned node, the rescan probably won’t show all old transactions.

 ------